 Using ICA’s methods at its core, this course introduces a variety of tools and methods to support best approaches in dealing with difficult behaviours when they happen in groups and with individuals.

-In many of the workshops we facilitate, meetings we hold, and relationships we are involved in, our participants, employees, and others are passionate about the topics we are covering, and emotions can trigger difficult behaviours.
-Sometimes other behaviours come into play that may slow down progress or have other impacts on individuals and groups.
-This course is designed to support managers, leaders, and facilitators to develop new skills and awareness with particular emphasis on understanding some of the causes of conflict ad addressing the issues we discover.
+This course is designed to support managers, team leaders, HR managers, community and volunteer support workers, mediators and facilitators to develop new skills and awareness with particular emphasis on understanding some of the causes of conflict ad addressing the issues we discover.

 The course explores theories of conflict, and our relationship to it.
 It teaches methods and tools that can be used to analyse conflict, structure conversations towards positive results, to help develop confidence in managing difficult working relationships, and tricky moments.
 It has, at its core, the Technology of Participation (ToP) Focused Conversation method, supported by Solution Focused Approaches.